firefartsdev/beer-catalogue/README.md

 ### Locally

-There is a properties filel `application-local.yml` with the necessary configuration to run the application locally and connect to a PostgreSQL database.
-For the database, a `docker-compose` file is provided y the `/docker-compose` folder to start a PostgreSQL container.
+There is a properties file `application-local.yml` with the necessary configuration to run the application locally and connect to a PostgreSQL database.
+For the database, a `docker-compose` file is provided in the `/docker-compose` folder to start a PostgreSQL container.

 The application includes a service that uses an S3 bucket to manage beer